janluke/cloup/docs/pages/option-groups.rst

     @output_grp.option('--three')
     @output_grp.option('--four')
     def cli_flat(one, two, three, four):
-        """ A CLI that does nothing. """ print(kwargs)
+        """A CLI that does nothing."""
+        print(kwargs)

 The above notation is just syntax sugar on top of ``@cloup.option``: